kuokuant-oss/kuokuant-oss/README.md

 ### Hi there 👋 I'm Kuan-Ting Kuo

-🏛️ Architect with a focus on **sustainable and humanistic design**, currently pursuing M.Sc. studies in Sweden and exploring data-driven methods in the built environment.
+🏛️ Architectural Designer with a focus on **sustainable and humanistic design**, currently pursuing M.Sc. studies in Sweden and exploring data-driven methods in the built environment.

 🎓 **Education**
 - M.Sc.
 Architecture and Urban Design, **Chalmers University of Technology** (2024–2026)